SpaceG/spaceg.github.io/_posts/2015-05-07-getting-crazy-witdh-sails.js-and-backbone.js.markdown

 <h2 class="section-heading">Amazing Workflow on Github - Remote Work</h2>

 Sails.js is very Awesome!
 I'm now fit in the Workflow of sails.js!
 After some Horrible learning Sessions!
-I Love all these Modern javascript Frameworks outhere!
-We are currently working on Remote and Testing everyday our Start! -
+I Love all these Modern Javascript Frameworks outhere!
+These are the Future!
+I Love the Workflow on sails.js!
+Where nice and I'm can work very fast on the Framework Remote!
+We are currently working on Remote and Testing everyday our Start Up! -